Home

 Every business intelligence practitioner, manager and leader should think and act 80 20.

-Go to Top of 'What is the Pareto principle?'
+Go to Top of the Page

 Back to 'Business Intelligence' Home Page